 Snatch, Crackle (2017 – 2018)

 We’ve got our first comedy-drama series with Crackle’s Snatch, which was based on the 2000 film of the same name.
-While the film deals with the sketchy criminal underworld involving gangsters and a stolen diamond, the series takes us more towards the aftermath of a robbery instead!
+While the film deals with the sketchy criminal underworld involving gangsters and a stolen diamond, the series takes us more toward the aftermath of a robbery instead!

 However, both the film and series feature an ensemble cast, with the series starring Rupert Grint, Luke Pasqualino, Dougray Scott, Ed Westwick, and Phoebe Dynevor!